wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/explore-power-bi-service/includes/2-find-content.md

 ![Home canvas with lots of content](../media/1-2/power-bi-home-page.png)

-The next few topics take a closer look at the Home anvas, from top to bottom.
+The next few sections take a closer look at the Home canvas, from top to bottom.

 #### Key metrics at a glance